-The legal opinion obtained by the ceding company must be provided by a lawyer who has expertise in the area of personal property security legislation in the province in which the assets are held, and should include
+The legal opinion obtained by the ceding company must be provided by a lawyer who either has expertise in the area of personal property security legislation in the province where the assets are held or is reasonably relying on the legal opinions of those who have this expertise.
+The opinion, which may be subject to customary qualifications, should include

-- an assertion that the security interest in the pledged assets is valid and enforceable against all other creditors of the unregistered reinsurer, including in the event of insolvency; - a reference to the applicable provincial statute governing the arrangement; - a statement on the validity and enforceability of the security interest in the context of the applicable rules governing conflict of laws; - an assertion that a first-ranking priority is created by such security interest; and - an attached copy of all arrangements to which the opinion applies.
+- an assertion that the security interest in the pledged assets is valid and enforceable against all other creditors of the unregistered reinsurer, including in the event of insolvency; - a reference to the applicable provincial statute governing the arrangement;

+- a confirmation of the validity and enforceability of the security interest in the context of the applicable rules governing conflict of laws (Canadian counsel may elect to request a legal opinion from a lawyer who has expertise in this area in the jurisdiction of the unregistered reinsurer to ensure that the security interest is recognized in the foreign jurisdiction); - an assertion that this security interest has priority over any other security interest; and - an attached copy of all reinsurance arrangements to which the opinion applies.